 Layouts

-From brochures to magazine spreads or web applications, layouts should direct the eye, present the most important information in the most obvious way, and be invisible.
+From brochures to magazine spreads or web applications, layouts should direct the eye, present the most important information in the most obvious way, and be invisible at the same time!

 Bold images and white space help build a visual hierarchy.
 A layout shouldn’t scream everything at once.
 It should guide the viewers eyes and invite them in to the story.